-- Hormones.
-Estrogen fluctuations can trigger migraines so events such as having your period, menopause, and pregnancy can cause migraine headaches.
+- Hormones- Estrogen fluctuations can trigger migraines so events such as having your period, menopause, and pregnancy can cause migraine headaches.
 Taking an oral contraception and/or hormone replacement therapy can increase migraine headaches.
-One of the main reasons folks find relief when they're on contraceptives is because it minimizes the fluctuations, some women have reported that their migraine headaches have decreased when taking oral contraception or hormones.
+Nevertheless, some women have reported that their migraine headaches have decreased when taking oral contraception or hormones.

-- Alcohol (especially wine).
+- Alcohol (especially wine)

-- Too much caffeine or caffeine withdrawal.
+- Too much caffeine or caffeine withdrawal

-- Stress.
+- Stress

-- Anxiety.
+- Anxiety

-- Intense sensory stimuli (such as strong sunlight or loud noises).
+- Intense sensory stimuli (such as strong sunlight or loud noises)

-- Strong scents and odors.
+- Strong scents and odors

-- Tobacco use.
+- Tobacco use

-- Medications.
+- Medications

-- Too much or too little sleep.
+- Too much or too little sleep

-- Fasting or skipping meals.
+- Fasting or skipping meals

-- Aspartame.
+- Aspartame

-- Monosodium glutamate (MSG).
+- Monosodium glutamate (MSG)

-- Exercise (frequency and intensity can impact the development of migraine headaches).
+- Exercise (frequency and intensity can impact the development of migraine headaches)

-- Certain foods can sometimes trigger migraines on an individual basis.
+- Certain foods can sometimes trigger migraines on an individual basis